SoftwareDefinedBuildings/XBOSDocs/driver_conventions.md

 The [bw2\_pid](https://github.com/immesys/bw2_pid) repository contains the current allocations of PO nums and what they mean.
 Each XBOS interface defines a set of PO nums for the messages it publishes.
 By keeping PO nums consistent, consumers of data can easily find the relevant pieces of data in published data.

-As of this date, XBOS messages mostly use the [msgpack](http://msgpack.org/index.html\) serialization format \(PO num `2.0.0.0/24` \) serialization format \(PO num `2.0.0.0/24`\).
+As of this date, XBOS messages mostly use the [msgpack](http://msgpack.org/index.html\) serialization format \(PO num `2.0.0.0/24` \) serialization format \(PO num `2.0.0.0/24`\) serialization protocol \(PO num `2.0.0.0/24`\).

 ## Permissions

 The BOSSWAVE URI structure allows us different permission granularities, based on what URI pattern we grant to.
-There are 2 main flavors of BOSSWAVE permissions: _publish_ and _consume. \_In BOSSWAVE, an entity can be granted permission to \_publish_ or _consume_ on a URI pattern; for a given URI, the entity is allowed to perform a requested action only if it has been granted that permission on a matching URI pattern.
+There are 2 main flavors of BOSSWAVE permissions: _publish_ and _consume. _In BOSSWAVE, an entity can be granted permission to_ publish_ or _consume_ on a URI pattern; for a given URI, the entity is allowed to perform a requested action only if it has been granted that permission on a matching URI pattern.

 **Note**: right now we assume an understanding of `*`, `+`, `P`, `C`, `C+` and `C*` in the context of BOSSWAVE permissions.